Metropolis-nexus/Authentik-Setup/README.md

 - Label: Name (optional)
 - Type: Text: Simple Text input
 - Not Required
-- Place holder: Does NOT have to be your real name
+- Placeholder: Does not have to be your legal name
 - Order: 0

+#### metropolis-enrollment-field-email
+- Name: metropolis-enrollment-field-email
+- Field Key: email
+- Label: Email (optional - for recovery)
+- Type: Email: Text field with Email Type
+- Not Required
+- Placeholder: Contact support to change post sign-up
+- Order: 1

 #### metropolis-enrollment-checkbox-age
 - Name: metropolis-enrollment-checkbox-age